zzeniale/Portfolio/README.md

 ### 1. Windows Explorer Tools
 *Jan 2019 | [https://github.com/zzeniale/Windows-Explorer-Tools](https://github.com/zzeniale/Windows-Explorer-Tools)*

-I made these to automate repetitive workflow tasks at work, such as copying and pasting from multiple directories, as we often had to manually sort through hundreds of photos from field surveys.
+I made these to automate repetitive workflow tasks at work, such as copying and pasting from multiple directories, as we often had to manually sort through hundreds of coral photos from dive surveys.

-1. <i>CopyFilesFromFolders.py</i>: Copies and renames files from multiple folders.
+1. <i>copy_files_from_folders.py</i>: Copies and renames files from multiple folders.
 Useful for compiling multiple documents, such as photos placed into folders sorted by date.
 First prompts the user to select the parent folder.
-2. <i>CreateFolders.py</i>: Creates a list of sequentially named folders with a custom suffix in a directory.
+2. <i>create_folders.py</i>: Creates a list of sequentially named folders with a custom suffix in a directory.
 First prompts the user to select the directory and input the custom suffix.
 Useful when a large number of folders need to be created, e.g. for organisation of photos.

 ##### Language
 Python